Oliver Cromwell, 1599-1658

 Oliver Cromwell was born in Huntingdon on 25 April 1599 and baptised at the church of St John four days later.
 He was the second son of the ten children of Robert Cromwell (d.1617) and Elizabeth Steward (d.1654).
-The family estate derived from Oliver's great-grandfather, Morgan Williams, a brewer from Glamorgan who settled in London.
-He married Katherine, the sister of Thomas Cromwell, who later became chancellor to Henry VIII.
-Williams benefited from the confiscation of church lands at the Reformation and changed his family name to Cromwell in honour of his benefactor.
+The family estate derived from Oliver's great-grandfather, Morgan Williams, a brewer from Glamorgan who settled at Putney in London.
+Williams married Katherine Cromwell, the sister of Thomas Cromwell, who became chancellor to Henry VIII.
+Through his association with Thomas Cromwell, Morgan Williams gained estates in Huntingdonshire after the confiscation of church lands at the Reformation.
+His son Richard changed the family name to Cromwell in honour of their benefactor.

 Oliver attended the free school attached to the hospital of St John in Huntingdon, where he was taught by Dr Thomas Beard, then spent a year at Sidney Sussex College, Cambridge.
 However, his university career was cut short by the death of his father in June 1617.
 He returned home to manage his family estate and to look after his widowed mother and seven unmarried sisters.